-Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available from the staff share or the folder in the office An Adult who "whistle blows" or makes a public interest disclosure will have the protection of the relevant legislation.
+Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available from the policies folder on Staff Share or the school office.
+An adult who raises a matter under the whistleblowing policy or makes a public interest disclosure will have the protection of the relevant legislation.